dart-lang/sdk/pkg/dev_compiler/README.md

 DDC is still in a very early stage as highlighted by our choice of ES6.
 ES6 itself is in active development across all modern browsers, but at various stages of support: https://kangax.github.io/compat-table/es6/

 We are initially targeting the subset of ES6 supported in Chrome Canary.

+To try out DDC and/or give feedback, please read our [Usage](USAGE.md) page.